quii/learn-go-with-tests/scaling-acceptance-tests.md

 ## Enough talk, time to code

 Unlike other chapters, you'll need [Docker](https://www.docker.com) installed because we'll be running our applications in containers.
+It's assumed at this point in the book you're comfortable writing Go code, importing from different packages, etc.

 Create a new project with `go mod init github.com/quii/go-specs-greet` (you can put whatever you like here but if you change the path you will need to change all internal imports to match)